raphael-group/LAML/README.md

 # Running sc-MAIL

-Although there are many more options available, sc-MAIL only strictly requires three arguments, using the following command.
+Although there are many more options available, sc-MAIL only strictly requires three arguments, using the following command:
 ```
 python run_scmail.py -t <topology> -c <characters> -o <output>
 ```